Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 If `text` and `richtext_json` are used together `richtext_json` will be used.

 Editing a richtext post with `text` a markdown post with `richtext_json` or vice versa will only sometimes switch the `rte_mode` from `markdown` or `richtext`.
-I don't know what the criteria is.
+I don't know what the criteria is :P.

 .. csv-table:: Form Data
    :header: "Field","Type (hint)","Description"
    :escape: \

-   "return_rtjson","boolean","If truthy (a string that starts with `0` or `F` or `f` is treated as falsy), return the entity object as the top level JSON object."
+   "thing_id","string","Full ID36 of a comment or text post" "text","string","Markdown text" "richtext_json","string","A string of RTJSON" "return_rtjson","boolean","If truthy (a string that starts with `0` or `F` or `f` is treated as falsy), return the entity object as the top level JSON object."
-   "richtext_json","string","A string of RTJSON" "text","string","Markdown text"
-   "thing_id","string","Full ID of a comment or text post"

 |

-.. csv-table:: API Errors
+.. csv-table:: API Errors (variant 2)
    :header: "Error","Description"
    :escape: \

    "USER_REQUIRED","you must login"
-   "NO_THING_ID","`thing_id` field wasn't given or the ID doesn't exist"
+   "NO_THING_ID","`thing_id` field wasn't given or the ID doesn't exist" "placeholder","The submission specified by `thing_id` isn't a text post and can't be edited.

+   *\"placeholder: This post can't be edited\"* -> text"

 .. seealso:: https://www.reddit.com/dev/api/#POST_api_editusertext